Product image 1, can be opened in a modal.

 Elderberry Wellness Shot

 Brew double-strength (2 teaspoons in 4 ounces, 7 minutes).
 While still warm, dissolve 1 teaspoon of local honey into the cup.
 Drink it as a 2-ounce shot every morning.
-The concentrated version delivers the full herbal impact in a small, quick dose.
-A folk-medicine practice that goes back centuries.
+The concentrated version delivers the full berry flavor in a small, quick pour.
+A folk practice that goes back centuries.

 Elderberry Popsicles

 Brew 2 tablespoons in 16 ounces of water for 7 minutes.
 Strain.
 Stir in 2 tablespoons of honey while still warm.
 Pour into popsicle molds and freeze.
 The result is a tart, jammy, naturally sweet frozen treat that kids will actually eat.
-A low-sugar alternative to juice popsicles during cold season.
+A low-sugar alternative to juice popsicles, anytime.

 Loose leaf herbal tea blend with black elderberries, yellow chamomile petals, and dried herbs scattered on white background, by Yerba Buena Tea Company.